lulvk/lulvk.github.io/_pages/teaching.md

 =====

 ### INSA Rennes (2021) <br />
-* Principal supervisor of MEng student projects
+* Principal supervisor of 4 MEng students on a research project on interactions between pedestrians and automated vehicles
-* Co-supervisor of MEng student projects
+* Co-supervisor of 4 MEng students on a research project on medical image quality assessment

 ### Xi'an Jiaotong-Liverpool University (2019) <br />
 * Principal supervisor of four final year student projects